 Teaching can be a rough gig.
 It’s easy to be discouraged since we never get to be done—kids are always growing and changing, and it’s our job to work in the spaces where they don’t know the things yet.
 It would be a lot easier to teach what kids already know, but that isn’t our job, and working in those spaces, moving them from the comfort of the thing they finally understand into the no-man’s-land of the newest thing they don’t know yet, requires us to be as stubborn as dandelions.

-Be beautiful, but don’t take yourself too seriously: You can’t miss those bright yellow blooms.
+Proclaim your presence with confidence (but don’t take yourself too seriously): You can’t miss those bright yellow blooms.
 There’s no subterfuge or pretense to the dandelion.
 They practically shout at us to see them, dare us to ignore them in all of their nuisancey glory.
 They’re unabashedly, loudly here.
 I know that flowers don’t have emotions, but I like to think that dandelions are the class clowns of the flower world, unafraid to be who they are.
 They proclaim their presence with a wonderful confidence that requires our attention.
 Remember that, because it will sustain you and your students when the world is cold and dark and hard.

 Create something new out of every ending—and be a vehicle for wishes: A dandelion bloom doesn’t last all summer—a single bloom fades and another grows in its place.
 Teaching is similarly about cycles.
 Terms, years, careers... they all have a beginning and an ending.
 When we let ourselves, we can view these cycles as opportunities to reinvent and reimagine ourselves personally and professionally.
 Give yourself permission to change your mind about everything.
 Let an idea, a belief, a certainty die in the face of new learning, and then let a new idea grow in its place.